asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/PJSIP-Transport-Selection.md

 The provided transport is instructed to establish a new connection to the resolved IP address and port.

-!!! info ""
+/// note
 If an existing connection exists to the IP address and port using the specific transport type then it is reused and a new one is not established.

-[//]: # (end-info)
+///

 ### 4. Multihomed Transport Selection (Connection-less protocols)